What's at stake in Week 15: Predictions, playoff scenarios, more

 Point spread: BUF -2.5 | Matchup quality: 15.3 (of 100)

-What's at stake: This matchup features two teams that FPI project to capture top-10 picks in the 2019 draft.
+What's at stake: This matchup features two teams that FPI projects to capture top-10 picks in the 2019 draft.
 Proceed accordingly. -- Seifert

 FPI win projection: BUF, 55.0 percent.
 In the three games since the Bills' bye week, Allen ranks sixth in the NFL with a 79.7 Total QBR.
 A large portion of that is due to his rushing ability.
 Allen has added 18.7 expected points on the ground in the past three weeks, more than three times as many as any other QB in that span.